hanabi/hanabi.github.io/docs/variant-specific/no-positive-clues.md

 ---
 id: no-positive-clues
-title: Specific Conventions for Variants with No Positive Clues
+title: Variants with No Positive Clues
 ---

 These conventions apply to the following variants: